bnoazx005/ProductionDatabase/README.md

 - material: name, type, units, price per unit, notes about using in some product;

 - specification: approval and date, a list of materials and amount per material, year when a product was produced;

+A list of queries that should be implemented:

+- Display a product that contains the most materials of "non-ferrous metal" type.

+- Display a list of products for which the cost of materials in Y year decreased compared to the previous year.

+- Display a list of products that were not produced in Yth year.

+- Display an average consumption of Nth material in Yth year.

+- Display the youngest and the oldest products.

+- Display a product that consists of more amount of materials than others.

+- Display the most used material.

+- Display an information about a company that has lowest amount of products.

+- Display the most expensive product.